mosaico-labs/refx-doc/docs/full_doc/frameaxis.md

+---
+sidebar_position: 6
+---

 # Frame Axis Reference

+This page provides a comprehensive list of the standard frame axis references available in the library.

 ## Directional Axis (Cartesian)

+This is the set of all the possible right-handed axis reference for a standard Cartesian coordinate system (X, Y, Z).
+The library offers pre-defined axis configurations for various conventions used in robotics and navigation.
+Each entry in the table corresponds to a static axis type that you can use when defining a custom frame.

 | Axis | Description |
 | :--- | :--- |
 | **X: Forward or Backward** | |